OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/10-Testing_JSON_Web_Tokens.md

 - It is always [sent over encrypted (HTTPS) connections](../09-Testing_for_Weak_Cryptography/03-Testing_for_Sensitive_Information_Sent_via_Unencrypted_Channels.md).
 - If it is stored in a cookie, then it should be [marked with appropriate attributes](../06-Session_Management_Testing/02-Testing_for_Cookies_Attributes.md).
-- If it is stored in the browser storage, it should [use the sessionStorage rather than localStorage](../11-Client-side_Testing/12-Testing_Browser_Storage.md).

 The validity of the JWT should also be reviewed, based on the `iat`, `nbf` and `exp` claims, to determine that: